Last updated: 25 September 2024

 2022

-In October, police raided a party being held by LGBT people, arresting at least 20 individuals for ‘cross-dressing’ and allegedly encouraging vice.
-Officials report that the arrests were made under Section 28 of the Syariah Criminal Offences (Federal Territories) Act 1997, which criminalises a “male person posing as a woman” and can incur a penalty of 1,00 ringgit (£185) and/or a imprisonment for a term not exceeding one year.
-Reports suggested that 40 religious officers backed by the police came into the venue which held some 1,000 participants.
-Following the raid Assistant Police Commissioner Noor Dellhan Yahaya vowed to “step up operations and inspections on clubs.”
+In October, Islamic religious police raided a Queer Halloween party in Kuala Lumpur, arresting at least 20 LGBT individuals for “cross-dressing” and “encouraging vice”.
+Officials report that the arrests were made under the Syariah Criminal Offences (Federal Territories) Act 1997.
+Reports suggested that 40 religious officers entered the venue, which held approximately 1,000 participants.
+Following the raid, Assistant Police Commissioner Noor Dellhan Yahaya vowed to “step up operations and inspections on clubs”.

 2021

 In February, the Minister for Islamic Affairs called for action to be taken against a prominent transgender entrepreneur, who posted pictures of herself in women’s clothing at a religious event.
-After the woman failed to appear in court, Selangor state issued a warrant for her arrest, announcing it was deploying 122 religious affairs officers to detain her.
-The woman was later revealed to have fled the country, to Thailand where she was grated asylum, despite Malaysian authorities seeking her extradition.
-Malaysian authorities insisted efforts to return her to to Malaysia were not intended to “punish” but rather to “educate” her.
+After she failed to appear in court, Selangor state issued a warrant for her arrest and announced that it was deploying 122 religious affairs officers to detain her.
+The woman was later revealed to have fled to Thailand where she was granted asylum, despite Malaysian authorities seeking her extradition.
+Malaysian authorities insisted efforts to return her to Malaysia were not intended to “punish”, but rather to “educate” her.

 2019

-The US Department of State report noted that in November, the Selangor State Sharia court sentenced five men to six to seven months’ imprisonment, six strokes of the cane, and a fine for ‘attempting to have intercourse against the order of nature.’
-The sentencing of the men was later challenged, leading to the Federal Court issuing a ruling invalidating the state law that criminalised consensual same-sex relations (see Law and Legal Development, above).
+The US Department of State Country Report on Human Rights Practices noted that in November, the Selangor state Sharia court sentenced five men to six to seven months’ imprisonment, six strokes of the cane, and a fine for “attempting to have intercourse against the order of nature”.
+One of the accused challenged the power to do so, resulting in the Federal Court invalidating the state Sharia enactment that criminalised same-sex sexual intimacy (see Law and Legal Developments, above).

 2018

-In May, opposition leader Anwar Ibrahim was released from detention after receiving a royal pardon for same-sex sexual activity charges, a charge he denied and one viewed internationally as politically motivated.
+In May, then opposition leader and current Prime Minister Anwar Ibrahim was released from detention after receiving a royal pardon for same-sex sexual conduct, a charge he denied and one viewed internationally as politically motivated.
 Ibrahim had been in prison since 2015.

 Following the new government coming into power in May, a serious crackdown on the LGBT community began, and reports of arrests and assaults of LGBT people increased.
 In August, an LGBT venue was raided and twenty men were arrested.
-In the same week, a Sharia court ordered a lesbian couple, who were allegedly caught having sex in a car, to be caned.
-The report noted this was the first time in years that such a punishment had been handed down.
-Human Rights Watch cited human rights activists who said that the courts had never actually imposed caning sentences before 2018.
+In the same week, a Sharia court in Terengganu state ordered a lesbian couple to be caned, after they were found having sex in a car.
+This was the first time in years that such a punishment had been handed down.

 2015

-In June, a Sharia court in the north-eastern Malaysian state of Kelantan convicted nine transgender women under a law that prohibits “a male person posing as a woman”.
+In June, a Sharia court in the state of Kelantan convicted nine transgender women under section 7 of the Sharia Criminal Code 1985 which prohibited “a male person posing as a woman”.
 All of the women received fines, and two were sentenced to jail terms of two months.

 Discrimination and Violence